sportnginlegacy/hubstats/README.md

 ### Webhooks

-Hubstats uses GitHub webhooks to keep itself update.
+Hubstats uses GitHub webhooks to keep itself updated.
 It requires you to set a secret as well as an endpoint to push to.

 To generate a secret run: